 There is a wealth of information in The Tuneables with its focus on music and the components of tonal, rhythm, repertoire, each represented by a different character.
 My kiddos are learning the 18 different songs without really feeling like they are learning anything more than just the words.

-The Tuneables is part of Music Intelligence Project (MIP).
+The Tuneable is part of Music Intelligence Project (MIP).
 Promoting the best approach to music education for children.
-Combining the talent of musicians, researchers, educators and creative professionals to develop and design the best products available for education young children in music.
+Combining the talent of musicians, researchers, educators, and creative professionals to develop and design the best products available for educating young children in music.
 MIP has years of proven techniques, materials, insights and teaching experience as well as recent advances in understanding brain development and function of music learning.

 The Tuneables website is a great extension of the fun.
 Children can sign up and be “tunies” and receive special offers!
-There’s free coloring pages, information and tips to teach kids all about music!*I received The Tuneables via Team Mom in order to facilitate an honest review.
+There are free coloring pages, information, and tips to teach kids all about the music!*I received The Tuneables via Team Mom in order to facilitate an honest review.
 The opinions, where expressed are my own, and were in no way influenced by the sponsor.
 Others experiences may vary.